The following is a quick synopsis of our attendance procedures at DSHS. Please refer to the entire DSISD Student

-When a student is absent from school for any portion of a school day, the parent must verify the absence with an e-mail to the campus attendance office (email@example.com), an absence notification through the Family Access system (ALL-DAY ABSENCE ONLY).
+When a student is absent from school for any portion of a school day, the parent must verify the absence with an e-mail to the campus attendance office (firstname.lastname@example.org), an absence notification through the Family Access system (ALL-DAY ABSENCE ONLY).
 Absence verification must describe the reason for the absence.
 The verification must be submitted by the student’s parent.
 Otherwise, the student’s absence may be considered unexcused and, if so, would be considered to be in violation of compulsory attendance laws.
 Texas law states that students are required to attend 90% of their classes in order to gain course credit.
 For students that fall below the 90% threshold, there is an appeal process that goes before the attendance committee.
 The campus will document in attendance records for the student whether the absence is considered by the district to be excused or unexcused.
 Please note that, unless the absence is for a statutorily allowed reason under the compulsory attendance laws, the district is not required to excuse any absence, even if the parent provides a note explaining the absence.